Larouex/IoTC-OPCUA-Server-Basic/README.md

   ]
 }
 ````
-This file in a minimal representation of Device Template file for import into Azure IoT Central.
+This file is a minimal representation of Device Template file that we can now import into Azure IoT Central.

 ## Create our Device Template for Azure IoT Central that defines our Telemetry using the DTDL Specification
 Let's create our Application, Device Template and Visualizations in Azure IoT Central.